Skip to content

 • Essentials: $19.95 per user per month to access 50+ standard features, unlimited calling in the US, Canada, Mexico, and Puerto Rico, and a virtual receptionist

-• Pro: $24.95 per user per month to access everything in Essentials, the desktop app, text messaging, and videoconferencing (up to 25 participants)
+• Pro: $24.95 per user per month to access everything in Essentials, the desktop app with calling, limited text messaging, and video conferencing (up to 25 participants)

-9. 8×8: The best alternative for teams with call centers
+6. 8×8: Best alternative for teams with call centers

 Pros